digital-work-lab/theses/docs/writing/structure_and_contents.md

 nav_order: 1
 ---

 # Structure and Contents

 The default structure outlined below may need to be adapted to the thesis at hand.
 Each section has its own scope, as illustrated in the figure below.
 It is recommended to use active voice ("I" or "We") instead of passive voice (commonly used in German).
+While creating your thesis, keep the [evaluation criteria](docs/evaluation.html) in mind to ensure your thesis meets the required academic standards.

 ![Anatomy of a research paper](https://raw.githubusercontent.com/digital-work-lab/handbook/main/assets/images/anatomy_research_paper_wang.png){: target="_blank"}